-Sullivan County has scheduled a pre-trial conference for November 12, 2008.
-The Plaintiff accounting firm currently wants to depose PSC accounting staff.
+Sullivan County scheduled a pre-trial conference for November 12, 2008.
+The Plaintiff accounting firm asked to depose PSC accounting staff.
 Justice Meddaugh directed that depositions be completed by April 30, 2009.

 The Plaintiff accounting firm deposed Department accounting staff on June 18, 2009.
+It subsequently moved for summary judgment, in a motion opposed by the defendant water company.